RainerRoss/webix-highcharts/README.md

 problems:
 ---------

-* the highcharts library needs to be loaded beforehand. ( And needs a special piece of code ('highcharts-standalone') if used without jQuery ).
+* the highcharts library needs to be loaded beforehand.
 * strange (random) resizing problems ( at least under chrome 44 )